You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 • In this article, we will use Objects to describe either Objects (Salesforce) or Entities (Dynamics).

-• Salentica is not responsible for the creation, setup, or maintenance of the fields and objects listed below.
+• SS&C is not responsible for the creation, setup, or maintenance of the fields and objects listed below.

 1. Create the required and optional Objects